 A spokesperson for thinkmoney commented: "In the current climate, just managing bills and other everyday costs has become a struggle for many.
 This makes good financial management more of a priority than ever, especially as missing bills or falling behind on debt repayments can quickly lead to more serious financial problems.

 "But there are ways you could improve the control you have over your money.
-The thinkmoney Personal Account, for instance, is an alternative to a bank account and is designed to make sure all your monthly essentials are safely taken care of.
+The thinkmoney Current Account, for instance, is an alternative to a bank account and is designed to make sure all your monthly essentials are safely taken care of.
 Each month, our Money Managers will put the money you need for your important outgoings into one account, and any 'spare' cash into another.